GandalfDDI/Motorcycle/README.md

 Convert_gpx_to_Google_Plot_V1.6.ps1 - This GPX was tested with Motorcycle tracks but will work for ANY kind of GPX file.
 It will also work if you take your GPX device to take a hike and input the GPX file

+Convert_gpx_to_2000_points_V1.0.ps1 - When you want to make a plot of your entire trip and there are more than 2000 points, Google will only plot 2000.
+This script takes every out every Nth point so that the sum total points is less than 2000